WasatchPhotonics/TinyWP/UI/README.txt

 test_window_Pyside2.py
 - works
 - redirects to PySide6...
 Does not seem like a future proof solution.
 - known to push breaking changes, causes version issues since revisions need platform specific builds -- this is the problem with bindings.
-A non-stable API creates a real shitstorm.
+A non-stable API creates a real problem.

 test_window_Pyside6.py
 - crashes on Ubuntu due to missing backend